-All applications received for eligible professional activities ending after January 1, 2013 will be considered based on the new calculation method.
+All applications received for eligible professional activities since January 1, 2013 are considered based on the new calculation method.
 The objective of this new method is to provide more nurses with grants.

 Until the end of 2012, applications for grants were ranked according to how closely they matched the MOH’s priorities.
 Full grants were allocated starting with the highest ranking application until the funds ran out.
 Thus, eligible applications that ranked lower did not receive a grant.

 Now, grant calculations are based on a combination of how closely the application matches the MOH’s priorities, and on the number of applications received.
 Partial grants will be paid to eligible applications.
 It should also be noted that funds available for the program are pre-determined, and that there is a chance that some eligible applications may not result in grants.

 Grant calculation will be completed according to a pre-set algorithm (please see examples below):